-- Residential or light commercial interior use only.
+- Residential, light and heavy commercial interior use only.
 See the product's limited warranty for details. - Do not install in wet areas like patios and showers, or exterior areas.
-Do not install in boats, or other moving vehicles.
+Do not install in boats, or other moving vehicles, or over radiant heat.

+GRADE:

-Grade: On, above and below Grade.
+On, above and below grade.